sgnd/docker-course/README.md

 `docker service create <image_name>`

-This command will create a new service in the Swarm, using the specified image.
+This command will create a new service in the Swarm using the specified image.
+You can use various options to customize the service's behavior, such as setting environment variables, mapping ports, and mounting volumes.

 ### Inspecting a Service

 To view detailed information about a service, you can use the `docker service inspect` command.
 For example:

-`docker service inspect <service_name> `
+`docker service inspect <service_id> `

-This command will display detailed information about the specified service, including its configuration, task state, and network settings.
+This command will display detailed information about the specified service, including its configuration, state, and network settings.

 ### Viewing Logs for a Service

-To view the logs for a service, you can use the `docker service logs` command.
+To view the logs of a service, you can use the `docker service logs` command.
 For example:

-`docker service logs <service_name> `
+`docker service logs <service_id> `

-This command will display the logs for the specified service.
-By default, it will show the logs for the most recent run of the service.
+This command will display the logs of the specified service.
+By default, it will show the logs for the most recent tasks of the service.
 You can use the `--follow` flag to keep the logs open and display new log entries as they are written.

 ### Listing All Services